The Complete Guide to Claude Code

 Plus the 2 onboarding skills you ran on Day 2 (/learn-me + /business-one-pager).
 14 skills total.

-This is the headline skill.
-It pulls from everything we've built so far: brain/, Gmail, Calendar, Drive, optional task manager. one prompt, full morning routine.
+/morning-briefing is THE skill you'll use every day.
+It pulls from everything we've built so far: brain/, Gmail, Calendar, Drive, optional task manager.
+One prompt, full morning routine.

 /morning-briefing